 Legal Mistakes Physicians Make

-If you don’t know what tail insurance is, I have some other videos that kind of discuss that you can look at.
-The last consideration is all of the restrictive covenants that will apply if you terminate the contract without cause.
+If you don’t know what tail insurance is, I have some other videos that you can look at.
+The last consideration is the restrictive covenants that will apply if you terminate the contract without-cause.
 Those restrictive covenants are going to apply.
-Restrictive covenants would be the non-compete nons.
-It is non-disparagement like all the things you can’t do after the contract ends.
-Just because you terminate an agreement doesn’t mean that you don’t have either responsibilities or obligations once the agreement ends.
+Restrictive covenants would be the non-compete notes.
+It is non-disparagement, like everything you can’t do after the contract ends.
+Just because you terminate an agreement doesn’t mean you don’t have either responsibilities or obligations once the agreement ends.